siddharth201/MyNotes/miscellaneous/ML/Maths/Distance.md

 Now that you understand vectors as points or arrows in space, the very next question a Machine Learning model asks is: "How big are these vectors, and how far apart are they?"

-In Machine Learning, Distance = Difference.
+In Machine Learning, **Distance = Difference**.
 If you map two users as vectors based on their movie preferences, finding the "distance" between those vectors tells the AI exactly how similar or different those users are.
 Let's break down how we measure this, starting with a single vector and then comparing two.
 1. Vector Norms (The Math Word for "Magnitude")
 In mathematics, a Norm is just a function that calculates the "size" or "length" of a vector.
 You can think of it as the Magnitude.
 We denote the norm of a vector v with double bars: ∣∣v∣∣.